 Single Country Data Requests: If you’re only interested in the IBA data for one country and that country has a BirdLife Partner, please visit their website and contact them in the first instance as they are usually the original source of the data we maintain.
 A full list of countries for which we have a partner is available here.
 Some Partners provide direct access to their data through their own web sites.

-To request data for more than one country, please complete the form below.
+To request data for more than one country please email the required details indicated below to DataRequests@birdlife.org.
 We will then review your request and send the download location for the data to you.
 If you have any questions about the data or process please do not hesitate to contact us.

 Please Note: This is not an automated process and before requests are responded to they undergo internal authorisation by a member of staff, as such requests normally take between 5 and 10 working days to turn around.
 Please note that at present requests may take longer than normal due to limited staff capacity.